XRPLF/xrpl-dev-portal/content/concepts/tokens/decentralized-exchange/index.md

 parent: tokens.html
 metadata:
   indexPage: true
+seo:
-blurb: The XRP Ledger contains a fully functional exchange where users can trade tokens for XRP or each other.
+    description: The XRP Ledger contains a fully functional exchange where users can trade tokens for XRP or each other.
 targets:
   - en
 ---